nightsh-de/RBLXFileLoader/readme.md

 >[!NOTE]
 >Another note here, Might improve this whole thing overtime if I feel like it, just for some sillies or whatever.
 I'll probably look into more ways you can mess with Roblox using local server.

+## Small edit here,
+after doing tiniest bit of testing, you can just put scripts on literally anywhere, like github for example and it'd still work (and you wont need to set up a local server).